-The pride of Vancouver's network of parks and gardens, Stanley Park covers 1,000 acres (405 hectares) and is one of the largest parks in any urban centre in North America.
-Situated in the heart of Vancouver's densely populated West End, it stretches out on a peninsula and surrounded on three sides by water.
+The pride of Vancouver, Stanley Park covers 1,000 acres (405 hectares) and is one of the largest parks in any urban centre in North America.
+It's situated in the heart of Vancouver's densely populated West End and stretches out on a peninsula.

 Stanley Park is at once a refuge for visitors seeking a brief escape from the urban jungle, a showcase for the natural beauty that surrounds the city and an entertainment centre.
 The park is criss-crossed through its dense rainforest interior by miles of wide gravel paths surrounding Beaver Lake and Lost Lagoon.

-It is home to hundreds of migratory birds such as Canada geese, swans, and ducks, and large populations of racoons, squirrels, skunks, and coyotes.
-The park has a miniature railroad, putt-putt golf course, and an aquarium.
-It is also possible to walk, jog, cycle, or rollerblade around the long seawall that encircles the perimeter.
+It is home to hundreds of migratory birds such as Canada geese, swans and ducks, and large populations of racoons, squirrels, skunks and coyotes.
+The park has a miniature railroad, putt-putt course and an aquarium, as well as routes around the long sea wall perfect for a walk, jog, cycle or rollerblade.

 Vancouver's Chinatown is not only a strong, established ethnic community, but also a popular tourist attraction and prosperous commercial district.
 Its bustling streets are full of colour and commerce; even the pagoda-topped telephone booths add to the atmosphere.
 Shop displays spill onto the pavements, and tables groan with the weight of exotic foodstuffs and the strange wares of the Chinese apothecaries.